 Can you imagine Mises giving into mysticism and denying evil exists?
 It’s absurd to think it could have happened.
 As the greatest economist ever, he believed in the power of reason.
 He fought evil with every intellectual tool at his disposal.
 Do you think the New Age denial of evil has led to more personal liberty and economic freedom?
 The answer is unquestionably no.

 Let’s allow Ayn Rand to sum it up.
 “Thinking is man’s only basic virtue, from which all the others proceed.
 And his basic vice, the source of all his evils, is that nameless act which all of you practice, but struggle never to admit: the act of blanking out, the willful suspension of one’s consciousness, the refusal to think—not blindness, but the refusal to see; not ignorance, but the refusal to know.
 It is the act of unfocusing your mind and inducing an inner fog to escape the responsibility of judgment—on the unstated premise that a thing will not exist if only you refuse to identify it, that A will not be A so long as you do not pronounce the verdict “It is.”

 The New Age denial of evil only encourages altruists and collectivists to increase their power…to enslave as many men and women as possible.
 We oppose evil whenever we witness it…and expose the anti-life philosophies that cause it.

 P.S.
 Lesson 93, Workbook for Students “A Course in Miracles.”

 ‘Light and joy and peace abide in me.’
-Yes, since I discovered Objectivism, the power of reason and the joy of my existence.
+Yes, that’s what the Integrated Individual does.